 We provide reserves for potential product liability defense costs based on estimates determined in consultation with litigation counsel.
 Adjustments to the provision for product liability are evaluated on an ongoing basis and are charged or credited to cost of products and services sold.
 This evaluation is based upon information regarding potential or existing product liability cases.
 Any future costs as a result of this evaluation are recorded when considered both probable and reasonably estimable.
-At this time, the estimated range of reasonably possible additional losses, as that term is defined in Statement of Financial Accounting Standards ("SFAS") No. 5, "Accounting for Contingencies," is zero.
+At this time, the estimated range of reasonably possible additional losses, as that term is defined in SFAS No. 5, "Accounting for Contingencies," is zero.